 HTML Apache2 Web Server Security

-These are some of the security issues I discovered on an Apache2 web server running on a Raspberry Pi Zero.
-This is by no means comprehensive.
+Here are five security issues I found on an Apache2 web server running on a Raspberry Pi Zero.

 Syn Flood Attacks